Skip to main content

 modules within eyesoneyeson layout previeweyeson layout previeweyeson layout previeweyeson layout previeweyeson layout previeweyeson background layereyeson overlay layereyeson overlay layereyeson overlay layereyeson overlay layereyeson overlay layereyeson video stream layerseyeson video stream layerseyeson video stream layerseyeson video stream layerseyeson video stream layersai block imagepath running to ai modulepath connecting drone to mcupath connecting playback to mcupath connecting bodycam to mcupath connecting captain webcam to mcupath connecting officer webcam to mcupaths connecting each imagesvideo source imagevideo source imagevideo source imagevideo source imagevideo source imagemodule imagemodule image

 The diagram above illustrates the stream forwarding process.
-When a POST request is sent to the /forward/source endpoint, it initiates the forwarding of video/audio streams to the URL specified in the request parameters.
+When a POST request is sent to the /forward/source endpoint, it initiates the forwarding of video/audio streams to the URL of the WHIP server specified in the request parameters.
 The streams at the top of the diagram are unidirectional (send-only), while the streams at the bottom support bidirectional communication (send/receive), enabling both data transmission and reception.

 At the ingress of your AI module, you must process the incoming stream data (image and/or audio) to prepare it for analysis within your AI pipeline.
 This typically involves decoding the stream, extracting the relevant frames or audio segments, and formatting the data according to the requirements of your AI processing algorithms.